How We Select Our Books

 All of this requires a great deal of research and meticulous selection.
 It is perhaps this more than anything which has created the Letterbox Library name.
-Our selection procedure is famous and we are often told by publishers/authors/illustrators that the inclusion of their book in our catalogue/website is acknowledged as a stamp of approval.
+Our selection procedure is famous and we are often told by publishers/authors/illustrators that the inclusion of their book on our website is acknowledged as a stamp of approval.

 Stage 1: Book Sourcing

 Through constant research and attendance at publisher book fairs, we source potential titles from a vast range of UK and overseas publishers (eg: USA, Canada, India, Australia).
 This includes some of the big children's publishing houses but we are also strongly committed to sourcing from independent and charity sector publishers.

 Stage 2: Initial Selection

 Based on our sourcing, foraging and sorting, we request publisher samples.
 At this stage, our staff reject something like 60%-70% of samples.
 The remaining books then go on to...